virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - Write documentation for Theming Support
 - Change DarkTheme `ItemHeight` and `FontSize` to default values before Merge into main

+# Component Stories

+We now provide a Story framework to test and document components.
+See: https://histoire.dev/ For each `dumb` component which do not have any interaction with the `vcsApp` or the `map` we need to write a story.
+For an example see: `story/components/button/VcsButton.story.vue`

+Story development can be done by calling `npm run story:dev`.
+This will start a development server at http://localhost:6006

 # Typical Migrations

 - update all `@input` `:value` and custom `emit('input')` in `v-model` components update to the [new syntax](https://v3-migration.vuejs.org/breaking-changes/v-model.html).